Duration & Fees

 DAYS 18 - 20: Chipata to Lake Malawi Beaches (Malawi) (B / L / D)

-Leaving Zambia and crossing into Malawi, the ‘Warm Heart of Africa’ where a stop will be made in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre.
+Leaving Zambia and crossing into Malawi, the ‘Warm Heart of Africa’.
 Malawi is a landlocked country with 20% of its total area made up of beautiful Lake Malawi.
 Camp will be first at the central lake, and then in the northern area over the next three days which can be spent learning the game of bao from the locals, scouring the markets for a bargain or simply relaxing on the pristine beaches.
 Malawi’s temperate climate allows for swimming in the clear blue fresh-water lake all year round.
 Explore the beautiful shore and happen upon the local fishermen sorting their catch.
 Traditional fishing techniques are still practiced and to appreciate their boating skills, try to paddling a dug out canoe yourself!
 At night the 'fairy lights' of the fishermen out on the lake can be seen.
 The various beachside campsites along Lake Malawi’s shores offer many optional excursions including a variety of water sports, horse back rides and a visit to the local village and school.
 Prices of optional activities can be found under "Extra Information".

 Optional Activities: varied, although taking part in the village tour is recommended, particularly if passengers can take along pens, pencils, notepads etc for the villagers.